ballerina-platform/module-ballerina-crypto/README.md

 ## Issues and Projects

 Issues and Projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc. please visit the Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 This repository only contains the source code for the module.